JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 An IPv6 anycast address is an address that's assigned to multiple interfaces

+* One-to-one-of-many (Multiple routers are configured with the same IPv6 address)
-* Packets destined to an anycast address is sent to the nearest interface that holds that address
+* Packets destined to an anycast address is sent to the nearest interface that holds that address (When a host sends packets to an anycast address, the routers will forward it to the nearest router with the smallest routing protocol metric that's configured with that IP address)
 * Often used for load balancing and service redundancy
 * Assigned from the unicast space
+* There's no specific address range for anycast addresses, meaning that you can use a regular unicast address and specify it as an anycast address

 ## Loopback